Table of content

 Not really.
-We do not provide Browser extensions, and planning to do so.
+We do not provide Browser extensions, and not planning to do so.
 OpenIn only handles URLs opened within the macOS.
 Browsers don’t send links to macOS, but just open them within the Browser.

 You can enable “Open in OpenIn” extension to be able to open links from one browser to another.
 Open System Preferences of macOS, go to Extensions, choose Share Menu and select Open in OpenIn.

-In Safari you can use Share -> Open in OpenIn.
+In Safari, you can use Share -> Open in OpenIn.

 Not sure about OpenIn, could you recommend alternatives?